Background To City Index

 Though City Index has some noticeable weaknesses in the area of leverage, it also has some strengths.
 The fact that the leverage ratio on any given trade can be set anywhere between 20:1 and the maximum of 200:1 can be very helpful for more conservative traders trying to reduce their exposure to risk.
 For traders who need higher leverage for opening large numbers of positions or as part of their overall trading strategy, however, the 200:1 ratio can be a handicap.

 Risk Management For Leverage

-Due to the increased risk leverage brings to CFDs trading our City Index review noted that they offered guaranteed stop loss orders.
-While placing such an order has increased costs, it means you can’t lose more that the amount set for a trade.
+Due to the increased risk leverage brings to CFDs trading our City Index review noted that they offered guaranteed stop-loss orders.
+While placing such an order has increased costs, it means you can’t lose more than the amount set for trade.
 This means a compensation scheme exists that will refund any losses exceeding the amount set.
 A traditional stop loss is not a fool-proof risk management strategy as in extreme volatility slippage may occur.
 This means losses may exceed an amount set as the forex broker couldn’t achieve the price set.
-Another risk management feature offered it trailing stop loss orders.
+Another risk management feature offered it trailing stop-loss orders.

 City Index Inactivity Fee